rk-lindsey/chimes_calculator/doc/source/chimesFF.rst

 and so on.
 Currently, the ChIMES calculator supports up to 4-body interactions.

-For further details of the ChIMES ML-IAP, the reader is referred to the following.
+For further details of the ChIMES ML-IAP equations, the reader is referred to the following.
 For a complete set of ChIMES references, see :ref:`Citing ChIMES <page-citing>`.

 #.
 R.K.
 Lindsey*, L.E.
 Fried, N. Goldman,            `J. Chem.
 Theory Comput.`, **13**  6222   (2017). (`link <https://doi.org/10.1021/acs.jctc.7b00867>`_)
 #.
 R.K.
 Lindsey*, L.E.
 Fried, N. Goldman,            `J. Chem.
 Theory Comput.`  **15**  436    (2019). (`link <https://doi.org/10.1021/acs.jctc.8b00831>`_)